ulampinoy/ulampinoy-atbp/videos/mongolian-beef.md

 Kain na!
 At huwag mag-atubiling [mag-subscribe](https://www.youtube.com/user/ulampinoy) at paki-share ang ulam Pinoy.
 Salamat!

-### Video
+### Endnotes

-Watch and cook-along with the video recipe.
+Watch and cook-along with the [video recipe.](https://youtu.be/jrF4z3fjphA)

+For recipe ideas/comments/requests you can [reach us in the contact form](/about/#contact-us).

+We have a [growing YouTube channel](https://www.youtube.com/user/ulampinoy) and a community of happy home cooks!
+Join us by [subscribing or sharing](https://www.youtube.com/user/ulampinoy) it.

+Happy cooking and eating!
+Maraming salamat po... 🙏🏼